Skip to Content

 Before you just start slapping it on your windows it is important to do a little bit of prep work so that you will get the best possible results.

-I cleaned my windows really well with rubbing alcohol so that it would stick really well…the same way that you would prep glass before you apply vinyl.
+I cleaned my windows really well with rubbing alcohol and paper towels so that it would stick really well…the same way that you would prep glass before you apply vinyl.

 Don’t skip this step as it will give you a better (longer lasting) hold.